Written by Michael Olenick, an Institute Executive Fellow at the INSEAD Blue Ocean Strategy Institute.

 The concept was first introduced in a 1997 Harvard Business Review article, Value Innovation: The Strategic Logic of High Growth.
 “The less successful companies took a conventional approach: Their strategic thinking was dominated by the idea of staying ahead of the competition.
 In stark contrast, high-growth companies paid little attention to matching or beating their rivals.
 Instead, they sought to make their competitors irrelevant through a strategic logic we call value innovation,” wrote the professors.
 The article quickly became a bestseller, launching an entirely new way of thinking about strategy.

-Kim and Mauborgne described a process that involves isolating the core factors of a strategic offering then eliminating, reducing, raising, and creating to define a new offering that doesn’t compete but makes competition irrelevant.
+Chan Kim and Renée Mauborgne described a process that involves isolating the core factors of a strategic offering then eliminating, reducing, raising, and creating to define a new offering that doesn’t compete but makes competition irrelevant.

-In the original article, Kim and Mauborgne noted that CNN did not compete with other networks to find high-value news anchors.
+In the original article, Chan Kim and Renée Mauborgne noted that CNN did not compete with other networks to find high-value news anchors.
 Instead, they found talented reporters and created an environment where those anchors would thrive.